Getting traffic is one of the most important aspects if you have a website or an online business – but it is also one of the most difficult aspects.

 There are many other great ways to get quality traffic but one thing is sure – and that is that the cheapest option when it comes to traffic is not always the best solution.

-If you get traffic that do not convert or that is not from real people, it does not matter how many visits you will get.
+If you get traffic that does not convert or that is not from real people, it does not matter how many visits you will get.
 You will still not make any money or get any leads from your website.

 When it comes to HitLeap there are a few things that concern me and that is the reason it is a platform I have decided not to get traffic from myself.